JoinBoost/JoinBoost/README.md

 We note that some optimizations discussed in the paper (e.g., inter-query parallelism, DP) are still under development in the main codes.
 To reproduce the experiment results from the paper, we include the prototype codes for JoinBoost under /proto folder, which includes all the optimizations.
 We also include Jupyter Notebook to help you use these codes to train models over Favorita.

 The Favorita dataset is too large to store in Github.
 Please download files from https://www.dropbox.com/sh/ymwn98pvederw6x/AAC-z6R_rKvU40KZDCyitjsda?dl=0 and uncompress the files.
+The modified DuckDB to support column swap is at https://anonymous.4open.science/r/duckdb-D056.